McNepp/QApplicationContext/README.md

 2. We register a second `QTimer` as "timer2".
 3. We bind the property `objectName` of the second timer to the first timer's propery.
 4. We change the first timer's objectName.
 This will also change the second timer's objectName!

+### Type-safe bindings using QBindables

+The above binding used a pointer to a signal-member-function of the source.
+<br>Sometimes, however, no signal is available, as is the case with QTimer's `interval` property.
+<br>Instead, QTimer has a member-function QTimer::bindableInterval() which can be used to establish the binding:

+    QTimer timer1;

+    auto reg1 = context -> registerObject(&timer1, "timer1"); // 1

+    auto reg2 = context -> registerService<QTimer>("timer2"); // 2

+    bind(reg1, &QTimer::bindableInterval, reg2, &QTimer::setInterval); // 3

+    context -> publish();

+    timer1.setInterval(5000); // 4

+1. We register a `QTimer` as "timer1".
+2. We register a second `QTimer` as "timer2".
+3. We bind the property `interval` of the second timer to the first timer's propery.
+4. We change the first timer's interval.
+This will also change the second timer's interval!

 ## Subscribing to a service after registration